-41. Spectators are prohibited from attending sporting events or practices for athletes over the age of eighteen (18).
+41. Spectators are prohibited from attending sporting events or practices for athletes over the age of eighteen (18), with the exception of certain approved intercollegiate athletic events for which, for each athlete, up to six (6) individuals from a single household may attend.
 For sporting events or practices with athletes under the age of eighteen (18), no more than two (2) parents or guardians of the athlete and the athlete's siblings may be present.